IvanAleksandrovskii/MoneyTransferingOffersApp/README.md

   - Description: Duration (in seconds) for caching USD currency data.
   - Example: USD_CURRENCY_CACHE_SEC=1800
   - Explanation: This sets how long USD currency data is cached before being refreshed.
 1800 seconds = 30 minutes.

 - `OBJECTS_CACHE_SEC=<cache_duration_in_seconds>`
   - Description: Duration (in seconds) for caching other object data (used for main api endpoint's service).
   - Example: OBJECTS_CACHE_SEC=600
   - Explanation: This sets the cache duration for other frequently accessed objects.
-600 seconds = 10 minutes.  -
+600 seconds = 10 minutes.

+- `OBJECTS_CACHED_MAX_COUNT=<your_max_cached_objects_count>`
+  - Description: The maximum number of cached objects.
+  - Example: OBJECTS_CACHED_MAX_COUNT=25
+  - Explanation: This helps to reduce database queries, used to cache currencies.
+(If load is too high, can implement @alru_cache to endpoints too)

 ## API Documentation